andriykuba/play-handlebars/README.md

 ```

 ### Message
 `message` helper is the replacement for the twirl `@Message(key)` method.
-It also coul take arguments like the original method.
+It also could take arguments like the original method.

 ```html
 <div>{{message "page.header.sub" "name"}}</div>